-- Article 386 (1) A demand for the payment is issued without the debtor being heard. - (2) A debtor may lodge an objection to a demand for the payment with the summary court to which the court clerk that issues the demand belongs.
+Article 386 (1) A demand for payment is issued without the debtor being heard.(2) A debtor may lodge an objection to a demand for payment with the summary court to which the court clerk that issues the demand belongs.

-(Particulars That Shall Be Entered in an Electronic Demand for Payment)

-Article 387 (1) When a court clerk issues a demand for payment, the court clerk shall create an electronic demand for payment (meaning an electronic or magnetic record containing the following matters and a supplementary note indicating that if the debtor does not lodge an objection to the demand within two weeks from the day on which the debtor is served with the demand for the payment, a declaration of provisional execution will be issued at the petition of the creditor; hereinafter the same applies in this Chapter):
+(Particulars That Must Be Entered in an Electronic Demand for Payment) Article 387 (1) When issuing a demand for payment, the court clerk must create an electronic demand for payment (meaning an electronic or magnetic record containing the following and including a supplementary note indicating that if the debtor does not lodge an objection to the demand within two weeks after the day on which the debtor is served with the demand for payment, a declaration of provisional enforceability will be issued at the petition of the creditor; the same applies in this Chapter) as provided for by the Rules of the Supreme Court:

-- (i) an indication that the debtor is being ordered to make a payment as referred to in Article 382; - (ii) the object of the claim and a statement of the claims; - (iii) the parties and statutory agents. - (2) When a court clerk created an electronic demand for payment pursuant to the provisions of the preceding paragraph, the court clerk shall record it in a file, as provided for by the Rules of the Supreme Court.
+- (i) an indication that the debtor is being ordered to make a payment or delivery as referred to in Article 382; - (ii) the prayer for relief and a statement of the claim; - (iii) the parties and legal representatives. - (2) When a court clerk has created an electronic demand for payment pursuant to the provisions of the preceding paragraph, they must record it in the court's computer files as provided for by the Rules of the Supreme Court.